midi2-dev/bl-midi2-rs/CONTRIBUTOR.md

 The library is still in its early development phase.
 There is not even a definite road map at this point.
-Please utilise the Issues feature on GitHub or open a PR from your own branch to start a discussion ☺️.
+Please utilise the Issues feature on GitHub or open a PR from your own fork to start a discussion ☺️.

 ## Hooks